- Consider the return on investment from a college education

 Of course, you'll also want to make sure the college fits the student—not just in terms of courses, but location, size, student population, and learning environment.

-|1.||Don't take on too much debt
+1. Don't take on too much debt

 So, how much debt is right for your college student?
-That depends, in part, on his or her salary potential, and how much help—if any—you plan to offer to pay off those loans.
-The 70% of the class of 2015 who took out loans had accumulated an average of $35,051 in student debt, up approximately $2,000 from 2014.
-To estimate potential loan payments and the salary your child might need to pay them off without hardship or help, try the student loan calculator at FinAid.org.
+That depends, in part, on their salary potential, and how much help—if any—you plan to offer to pay off those loans.
+The average graduate from the class of 2017 left school owing $39,400—up $2,364, or 6%, from the previous year.2

 For a sense of how much debt your child may be able to afford, based on majors and expected salaries, consider the chart below.